instrumental-products/agent-os/README.md

 Agent OS is just markdown files and folders.
 To adapt it for any AI coding tool:

 1. **Find your tool's config location** - Check your tool's docs for where it reads global configuration
-2. **Copy the standards** - Download the [standards files](https://github.com/buildermethods/agent-os/tree/main/standards) to that location
+2. **Copy the standards and instructions** - Download from [Agent OS repo](https://github.com/buildermethods/agent-os) to that location
 3. **Reference from projects** - Use your tool's method for including external context

 ---